-You can choose from a range of pre-validated Outposts configurations offering a mix of EC2 and EBS capacity designed to meet a variety of application needs.
+You can choose from a range of pre-validated Outposts configurations offering a mix of EC2, EBS, and S3 capacity designed to meet a variety of application and data residency needs.
 You can also contact AWS to create a customized configuration designed for your unique application needs.

 AWS Outposts catalog includes options supporting the latest generation Intel powered EC2 instance types with or without local instance storage.